alaurenson/Shantou-2018/UNIX/README.md

 The kernel is essentially the "linux" or "mac or "windows" itself.
 The shell is how we communicate with it.

-Bash is very common shell language, and is my favorite, so that's what we'll be working with!
+Bash is a very common shell language, and is my favorite, so that's what we'll be working with!

 ----